 To allow others to update your shared items, do the following:

-This option is only available when creating new groups and when membership in the group is only open to those who are invited or request and are approved to join.
+This option is only available when creating groups and when membership in the group is only open to those who are invited or request and are approved to join.

 - Add yourself and the colleagues with whom you want to collaborate to the group.

-- Share your items with the group using the Access and update capabilities option.
+- Share your items with the group.

 You remain the owner of the items, and other group members can update them, including changing the item details and updating the content.

 Only the owner (or administrator) of the item can perform the following actions on the item (not all actions apply to all item types): delete, share, move, change owner, change delete protection, publish, register an app, overwrite data in hosted feature layers, and manage tiles in hosted tile layers.